 White-tailed deer in New York State are typically large, with males weighing on average approximately 150 pounds; females typically weigh approximately 100 pounds.
-However, white-tailed deer on Long Island tend to be much smaller, weighing an average of 80 pounds.
+However, whitetailed deer on Long Island tend to be much smaller, weighing an average of 80 pounds.
 The meat available for consumption from local deer ranges from 20 to 40 pounds per animal.
 Samples of meat and liver are taken from each deer, when possible, and are analyzed for Cs-137.
 Data are reported on a wet-weight basis, as that is the form most likely used for consumption.

 Since 1996, BNL has routinely collected deer samples from on- and off-site areas.
 While most off-site samples are the result of car/deer accidents near the Laboratory, samples from deer taken by hunters beyond BNL boundaries or samples from car/deer accidents greater than one mile from BNL have also been made available for analysis.
 In 1998, a statistical analysis suggested that 40 deer from off site and 25 deer from on site are needed to achieve a statistically sound data set.
 The number obtained each year has not met this preferred level because sample availability depends on accidents between vehicles and deer and people reporting dead deer.
-In 2020, a total of 13 deer were taken both on and off the BNL site.
+In 2021, a total of 19 deer were taken both on and off the BNL site.
+However, the meat sample from one of the onsite deer taken during the deer cull was contaminated during preparation at the analytical laboratory and had to be discarded resulting in 18 meat samples and 19 liver samples.

-Figure 6-1 shows the location of all deer samples taken within a five-mile radius of the Laboratory between 2016 and 2020.
+Figure 6-1 shows the location of all deer samples taken within a five-mile radius of the Laboratory between 2017 and 2021.
 Most of the off-site samples are concentrated along the William Floyd Parkway on the west boundary of BNL, whereas historically most on-site samples are collected near the Laboratory's main entrance gate and the developed portions of the site.
-This distribution is mainly due to people reporting dead deer on their way to work.
-Also, vehicle collisions with deer on site occur primarily early or late in the day, when deer are more active and traffic to and from the Lab's Main Gate is greatest.
+The distribution of deer samples onsite is becoming more uniform across the site due to obtaining samples during annual deer population reduction efforts.
+Historically, samples tended to be from near the front gate due to collisions with cars entering or leaving the site.

 Based on more than two decades of sampling, deer taken from more than one mile from BNL are used for comparison with populations on and near the Laboratory that could acquire Cs-137 from a BNL source.
-In 2020, nine deer were obtained on site, of which eight were sampled as part of deer reduction efforts, two from off-site locations within one mile of the Laboratory, and two from greater than one mile from the BNL boundary, all except those from deer reduction efforts were from car/deer accidents.
-The number of offsite samples in 2020 is lower than what has been provided historically largely due to a reduced number of trips by Lab personnel due to reduced staffing levels associated with COVID-19 restrictions.
+In 2021, 18 deer were obtained on site, of which 14 were sampled as part of deer reduction efforts, and only one deer was taken from offsite greater than a mile from BNL.
+As mentioned above, one meat sample from the deer reduction efforts had to be discarded, leaving 17 onsite samples for analysis.
+The low number of offsite deer was the result of an increased number of employees who normally report deer for sampling continued to work from home due to COVID-19.
+The one offsite deer and four of the onsite deer were due to deer/vehicle collisions.
 The analytical results of deer sampling are shown in Table 6-2.
 The samples taken as part of deer population reductions serve a dual purpose to provide data for surveillance and to determine the safe release of meat for consumption.
 Every tenth deer taken was sampled for Cs-137 content in both meat and liver.